 Sir Lanka-based specialty tire manufacturer Global Rubber Industries (Pvt) Ltd. (GRI) has offices in nine countries and a sales presence in more than 50 countries.
 That includes the United States, where the company is in the process of expanding its distribution network.

 “Currently, we have two distributors in the U.S., covering the northeast and southeast,” GRI CEO Dr. Mahesha Ranasoma recently told MTD.
 “GRI would like to have regional dealers in each of the states, minimum,” within the next year.
+In this MTD exclusive, Ranasoma discusses why the U.S. market is important to GRI and elaborates on the company’s Green X Circle initiative, which seeks to build tires “in a sustainable and ethical manner.”

 He also discusses GRI’s Green Ex farm tire line, as well as the manufacturer’s plans to extend its environmentally friendly tire technology to additional products.
 (GRI unveiled an eco-friendly version of its Ultimate XT solid tire this past November.)